 More information on using direct deposit can be found here: ISU Direct Deposit

-*As of March 31, 2017, employees who do not wish to enroll in direct deposit will be issued a paper paycheck that they will need to pick up in person at the University Payroll Office after each pay period.
+Employees who do not wish to enroll in direct deposit will be issued a paper paycheck that they will need to pick up in person at the University Payroll Office, located at 100 South Fell Street, Uptown Crossing Building, Suite E. Checks can be picked up during normal business hours of 8:00am-4:30pm.
+Employees must present a photo ID to pick up their paper paycheck.

 Leave balances (Sick and Vacation) are updated after each pay cycle.
 This usually occurs about 5-7 days after the end of each pay period.
 Click here to see a tutorial about how to review your leave balances: How to Review Your Leave Balances.